nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 ## Chebyshev interpolation

-Problems may arise where the NEP is quite complicated to implement.
+In applications, NEP-nonlinearities may be complicated to implement.
-Directly using the SPMF where every function needs to be defined in a matrix function sense may require too much work, e.g., if the derivatives are not easily available.
+Directly using the SPMF-functionality where every function needs to be defined in a matrix function sense may require too much work.
-In this case you may want to use an approximation method to get you a different NEP object for which the matrix functions are easy (or directly available in the package).
+In this case you may want to use an approximation method to create a new different NEP object for which the matrix functions are easy to implement (or directly available in the package).
 We illustrate this property with NEP-PACKs Chebyshev interpolation feature.

 Suppose you have the following NEP, which requires a Bessel function.